johnnymetz/johnny-metz-blog/content/posts/identify-fix-django-database-performance-problems.md

 | `qs.filter(x=1)`                 | `[obj for obj in qs.all() if obj.x == 1]` |
 | `qs.exclude(x=1)`                | `[obj for obj in qs.all() if obj.x != 1]` |

-Note, the `nplusone` package should catch all of these N+1 violations so be sure to use it to catch these issues.
+Note, the `nplusone` package should catch all of these N+1 violations so be sure to use it.
+Also, see [this post](https://johnnymetz.com/posts/combine-select-related-prefetch-related/) for optimizing your prefetch queries.

 ## Prevent fetching large, unused fields with `defer()`